 It became apparent throughout 2010/2011 that the lack of community facilities was a wider issue within Linwood.
 This was enhanced when:

 - It was announced in June 2011 that the overall budget for improving Council assets throughout Renfrewshire had made a saving of £0.6m and this funding would be used to provide a 3G ‘All Weather’ pitch in Erskine.
 At the same time, it was announced that the budget for Linwood Sports Hub would be reduced by £0.6m and a 3G All Weather Football Pitch would not be included within the current plans;

-- It was confirmed that the Tweedie Hall was being replaced with a £5.3m community hall as part of the Tesco redevelopment of the derelict town centre; however, to-date there has been no formal consultation with the wider community on the design of the interior.
-This now raises concerns whether these plans will meet the needs of Linwood residents.
+- It was confirmed that the Tweedie Hall was being replaced with a £5.3m community hall as part of the Tesco redevelopment of the derelict town centre; however, there was no formal consultation with the wider community on the design of the building.
+This raised concerns whether these plans would meet the needs of Linwood residents.

 Since the Linwood Community Development Trust was established on 7 December 2011, it has successfully brought together community groups and individuals in Linwood who share common concerns about the lack of community consultation during major regeneration projects in Linwood.
 Together we believe the current projects that are underway will have a significant impact on the community groups who use the facilities at present.